KrisPiters/ros_workshop/exercises/deel3.md

 ## Position a Link

-We gaan nu een robot met wat meer vorm bekijken.
-Open het model *block.urdf* in een editor:
+We are now going to look at a robot with a little more shape.
+Open the model *block.urdf* in an editor:

     gedit block.urdf

-Visualiseer in een \ndere terminal dit model in RViz:
+Open a new terminal to visualize this model in RViz (set *Fixed Frame* to *world*):

     roslaunch urdf_tutorial display.launch model:=block.urdf

-Selecteer *world* als *Fixed Frame*.

-Zoals je ziet bevat het model 1 blok.

-Zet het vinkje bij *RobotModel* uit als je alleen de TF output wilt zien of het vinkje bij *TF* als je alleen het *RobotModel* wilt zien.

-Als je goed kijkt zie je dat dit blok niet goed op de grond (*world*) staat.
-Het is als het ware half verzonken.
-Waar komt daar door?

-Pas de URDF file aan zodat het blok goed op de grond komt te staan en start de visualisatie opnieuw.
+As you can see, the model contains 1 block.

+Uncheck *RobotModel* if you only want to see the TF output or uncheck *TF* if you only want to see the *RobotModel*.

+If you look closely, you will see that this block is not placed well on the ground (*world*).
+It is, as it were, half submerged.
+Why does this happen?

+Adjust the URDF file, so that the block is properly placed on the ground, and restart the visualization.

 ## Links verbinden in URDF en URDF+XACRO model

-Bekijk nu het model *blocks.urdf* in een editor:
+View the model *blocks.urdf* in an editor:

     gedit blocks.urdf